aidanc2004/wheelock-perl/README.md

 # wheelock-perl

-`usage: wheelock-perl [--period=breakfast/lunch/etc] [--date=YYYY-MM-DD] [--all] [--json]`
+`usage: wheelock-perl.pl [--period=breakfast/lunch/etc] [--date=YYYY-MM-DD] [--all] [--json]`

-Program to get the current menu of Acadia University's dining hall Wheelock hall using Perl with the Dine on Campus API.
-Could potentially be used for other schools using Dine on Campus CA.
+Get the current menu of Acadia University's dining hall Wheelock hall using the Dine on Campus API.
+It might also work with other schools using Dine on Campus CA.

 ## Flags